-- Under 'Folder name', enter the name of the folder you wish to create within your DreamObjects account.
-This will be the folder name you store your data in.
-This can be named anything you’d like.
+- Under 'Folder name', enter the name for your ownCloud folder.
+This will be the folder name in which you store your data and can be named anything you’d like.

 - Bucket name — The name of your DreamObjects bucket.